wkolowski/Type-Theory-Wishlist/README.md

 - [anders](https://github.com/groupoid/anders)
 - [yactt](https://github.com/mortberg/yacctt)
 - [mlang](https://github.com/molikto/mlang)
-- [smalltt](https://github.com/AndrasKovacs/smalltt) - not actually cubical, but only ordinary MLTT, but worth taking a look because it's fast
+- [smalltt](https://github.com/AndrasKovacs/smalltt) - it's just ordinary MLTT (so not cubical), but worth taking a look because it's fast

 **Status: there are some papers which describe Cubical Type Theory in great detail and there are prototype implementations based on these papers.**